-A dislocation is an injury to a joint when the bone is pushed out of position.
+A shoulder dislocation is an injury to a joint when the bone is pushed out of position.
 This type of injury temporarily immobilizes the joint, causing sudden and often extreme pain.
 A dislocation can happen to any joint such as fingers, toes, shoulders, knees, hips, or elbows.
 Because of the possible damage that a dislocation can do to a joint, it is crucial that you seek medical attention right away if you suspect a joint dislocation.
 Contact our staff at AICA Orthopedics if you are dealing with a joint dislocation.
-We have a combination of doctors on staff who can accurately diagnose the issue and provide personalized and effective treatment.
+We have a combination of orthopedic doctors on staff who can accurately diagnose the issue and provide personalized and effective treatment.

-It can be difficult to tell the difference between a broken bone and joint dislocation, so it is advised that you seek help soon after the injury for correct diagnosis and treatment.
+It can be difficult to tell the difference between a broken bone and joint dislocation, so it is advised that you seek help soon after the injury for correct diagnosis and dislocated shoulder treatment.
 Orthopedic specialists at AICA Orthopedics in Atlanta can return a joint to its normal place and help you heal properly after an injury.
 We want you to be able to return to your normal day-to-day and favorite activities rather than worsening the dislocation.
 Give us a call today to learn more or to begin the recovery process.

 It is important to take dislocations seriously as they can have severe consequences if not treated properly and promptly.
 For example, dislocations may cause nerve damage, tearing of ligaments or muscles, or even lead to the development of arthritis.
 There are several different types of shoulder dislocations that you can find out more about below.

 Because of such potential for harm after a dislocation, it is necessary that you take the appropriate steps to seek treatment right away.
 AICA Orthopedics has a staff of specialists who can diagnose and treat your injury so you can begin the process toward a full recovery.

 After most injuries, it’s pretty easy to visibly tell at a glance whether or not you have a dislocated joint.
 It may look deformed or may be at an odd angle compared to another similar joint on the body.
-Some dislocations may result in a “bulge” or “indention” near the socket of the joint.
+Some shoulder dislocations may result in a “bulge” or “indention” near the socket of the joint.
 The incident that caused the injury can also cause severe pain and even reduce or remove your ability to move your shoulder, leg, arm, toes or fingers, and more.

 Always call for medical help as soon as you witness an injury or discover a dislocation.
 Do your best to help keep the affected individual (or yourself) as still as possible.